dimikot/dklab_realsync/README.txt

 local files are older than the remote ones.

 This is "by design" and is not a problem.
-If you need a bi-directional synchronization, you should possible use another tool, not RealSync (and be ready to the risk of losing your changes in non-obvious conflicts).
+If you need a bi-directional synchronization, you should possibly use another tool, not RealSync (and be ready to the risk of losing your changes in non-obvious conflicts).